 Some form of the word presumptuous appears eight times in the King James Version (KJV).
-The word indicates an intentional rebellious or sinful act by a single person (Exodus 21:14; Numbers 15:30; Deuteronomy 17:12; 18:22; Psalm 19:13), multiple people (2 Peter 2:10), or the entire nation of Israel (Deuteronomy 1:43; 17:13).
+The word indicates intentionality and audacity in rebellion.
+A presumptuous sin can be committed by a single person (Exodus 21:14; Numbers 15:30; Deuteronomy 17:12; 18:22; Psalm 19:13), multiple people (2 Peter 2:10), or the entire nation of Israel (Deuteronomy 1:43; 17:13).

 The phrase presumptuous sins is found only once in the KJV.
 Most older translations use the word presumptuous, while newer translations instead use deliberate, willful, arrogant, insolent, flagrant, or similar words.
 Here is the passage in the Revised Standard Version, including the previous verse for context: “Who can discern his errors?
 Clear thou me from hidden faults.
 Keep back thy servant also from presumptuous sins; let them not have dominion over me.
 Then I shall be blameless, and innocent of great transgression” (Psalm 19:12–13).

 The author of Psalm 19, King David, presents two types of sin, hidden (unintentional, accidental, secret, unseen by the sinner) and presumptuous (deliberate, intentional).
 We all know that our intentional sins need God’s forgiveness (Exodus 32:33; Mark 3:29).
 But God’s perfect law also requires our unintentional sins to be atoned for (Leviticus 4; 5:17; Numbers 15:22–29).
 So, David humbly prays to God for protection from and forgiveness of both kinds of sin, knowing his own human weakness and powerlessness against this enemy, this disease of the soul, this foreign invader in all humans (1 John 1:8).